The Best Care Packages and Subscription Boxes for Father's Day 2022

 Who can resist chocolate covered strawberries?
 Gift this two-dozen basket of fresh fruit dipped and drizzled in gourmet chocolate.

 Does Dad have a green thumb?
-Give him a digital gift card to The Sill, a monthly plant subscription service that'll allow him to live his best plant dad life.
-Subscription plans start at $180 for three months up to $390 for six months.
-You can also select a plan that only sends pet-friendly plants.
+Give him a digital gift card to The Sill, an indoor plant delivery service that'll allow him to live his best plant dad life.

 Thrive Market lets you save on high quality, organic groceries and wellness items and delivers them straight to your door.
 Get a membership for yourself and send Dad a box of yummy, healthy snacks.